All about Alcohol

 In Scotland a unit is 10ml of pure alcohol.

-It is recommended that an adult male over the age of 18 drinks no more than 3 - 4 units of alcohol a day and an adult woman over the age of 18 no more than 2 - 3 units.
 There is no recommended daily amount that young people under 18 should drink as there bodies are not fully grown and developed.
 Therefore it could be damaging to have any amount of alcohol.

 Remember it is illegal to buy alcohol in the UK if you are under 18.
 Check out our section on the law relating to alcohol in Scotland.